 Assuming the blockage is relatively short-lived, tanker rate consequences should be minimal.
 In general, the Suez Canal is not what it used to be for oil trades — for reasons that date back to the 1950s.

 Tanker transit delays

-Energy intelligence firm Vortexa identified 10 tankers carrying 13 million barrels of Middle East crude that face northbound delays due to accident.
+Energy intelligence firm Vortexa identified 10 tankers carrying 13 million barrels of Middle East crude that face northbound delays due to the accident.

-Argus Media reported that there are five Suezmaxes (tankers with 1-million-barrel capacity) loaded with crude and two with high-sulfur fuel oil awaiting southbound transits.
+Argus Media reported that there are five Suezmaxes (tankers with 1 million-barrel capacity) loaded with crude and two with high-sulfur fuel oil awaiting southbound transits.
 Also in the queue: two product tankers carrying naphtha and one Aframax (750,000-barrel capacity) loaded with fuel oil.

 The best-case scenario for tanker rates is for ships to divert away from the canal and travel around the Cape of Good Hope instead.
 That would add about 15 days to the voyage length from the Middle East to Europe and pare ships available to bid on cargoes — a positive for spot rates.
 The longer the Ever Given is stuck, the more likely tankers will reroute.

 Even without such diversions, the accident will create trading inefficiencies.

 Argus noted that the canal blockage could delay tankers returning empty southbound from Europe to the Middle East that had been scheduled for fresh cargo loadings.
 This could “force charterers to pay premiums to secure prompt replacements.”